Skip to main content

 How to Run a Store Visit

-Getting your local parliamentary candidates to visit your store is a great way of building a relationship with your future MP and making sure they understand what our sector needs from the next government.
+Getting your MP to visit your store is a great way of building a relationship and making sure they understand what our sector needs from the new government.

-Parliamentary candidates will be most interested in local issues affecting your business, employees and the local community.
+MPs should be interested in local issues affecting your business, employees and the local community.
 For example, discuss what is affecting trade in your area, concerns about anti-social behaviour, or information about local groups and charities you work with.

 Three key questions you can ask them during the visits that are important to local shops:

-• What are your plans to tackle shop theft, violence and abuse towards shopworkers?
+• What are your plans to raise issues shop theft, violence and abuse towards shopworkers?

 • How will you help businesses invest and improve the places we trade, like town centres and local parades?